abstractfactory/rfc/spec10.md

 # Arbitrary Open Metadata Hierarchy

-This document describes the requirements involved in the next-generation of Open Metadata referred to as OM.2 in this specification.
+This document describes the requirements involved in the next-generation of Open Metadata referred to as OM.2 in this specification; previous version referred to as OM.1

 ![](https://dl.dropbox.com/s/av2x8gel580ow48/om2_hierarchy.png)